Online Graduate Admissions Packet

 Online students will need to claim their account before accessing the registration/grading/billing system (Trailhead), student email and the online learning environment (Canvas).
 Instructions for claiming your account are on the CCIT Account Claim page.
 Once you claim your account, you will be granted access to Trailhead, Student Email, and Canvas.

-Online students are required to obtain an official University identification card, known as the BlasterCard, and upload their credentials before they will be allowed to register for classes.
+Online students are required to upload their credentials (e.g., government issued ID) to confirm the identification.
 For your convenience, Mines accepts electronic submissions.
 Please follow the directions on the BlastCard Photo Upload page to submit your photo and credentials.
+Please note that you will not receive a physical card from the BlasterCard office.

 For your online classes, you will be using the Canvas Learning Management System.
 To discover more about your online learning environment and how to access it, visit the Understand the Learning Environment page.